Published on Jun 22, 2021

 Follow up and say thank you

-It’s really important to send a thoughtful, handwritten thank you note to anyone that’s taken the time to write a letter for you.
+It’s really important to send a thoughtful, handwritten thank you note to anyone that’s taken the time to provide a recommendation.
 And don’t leave them in the dark about your applications—update them on your progress and let them know if you’re accepted or hired.
 They’ll likely be as excited as you are for your next chapter!

 Need a cover letter for your application as well?
 Learn the parts of a cover letter and download our free template.